dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 3. The signer verifies that relying party origin is within the trusted origin list of all targets.
     * If the origin is trusted by all targets, continue with step 4a.
     * If the origin is not trusted by all targets, continue with step 4b.
+4a.
+The signed account delegation is returned to the relying party.
-4. The signed wallet delegation is returned to the relying party.
+4b.
+The signed relying party delegation is returned to the relying party.